linuxserver/docker-thelounge/README.md

 * `-e PUID` for UserID - see below for explanation
 * `-e TZ` for timezone information, eg Europe/London

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it shout /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it thelounge /bin/bash`.

 ### User / Group Identifiers